 There were many scenes and dialogues that were noteworthy.
 Like the one where K.D. relishes the taste of mutton biryani, sucking the bone dry and devouring every mouthful, was a joy to watch.
 The scene where K.D. gets ready to meet the love of his life after nearly six decades comes out charming – the two, the lady now a grandma and the old man effortlessly steal our heart with their innocence.

 What impressed me was the honesty of the characters portrayed, other than the villain (the old man’s children) everyone else in the story are people you are likely to encounter in village life.
 Breaking the tradition of Tamil Cinema, even the temple priest, a ‘brahmin’ is shown to be kind-hearted and caring for the welfare of the ‘non-brahmin’ boy.
 The visuals by Meyyendiran Kempuraj come out as natural as possible onscreen.
 The background score by Karthikeya Murthy sets the right mood throughout the film.

-From the word go, it is clear that the makers of the film enjoyed making it as much as we do watching it.
+From the word go, the makers of the film seem to have enjoyed making it as much as we did watching it.
 Don’t miss it!